- اتصل بنا

-1. What are the primary dispute resolution mediums used for resolving the commercial dispute?
+1. What are the primary dispute resolution mediums used for resolving commercial disputes?

 The legal system of UAE is derived from the Constitution where Shariah and civil law are the main sources of legislation.
 There are several mediums available for investors to resolve commercial disputes as follows:

-All the documents submitted before the court must be in translated in Arabic bearing legal attestations (if required by courts).
+All the documents submitted before the court must be translated into Arabic bearing legal attestations (if required by courts).
 Proceedings before UAE courts are through written pleadings supported by documents.

-All the Emirates except Abu Dhabi and Ras Al Khaimah (RAK) are a part of the Federal Judicial system.
-The foregoing Emirates have an independent judicial system.
-However, each Emirate follows the similar structure as below:
+All the Emirates except Dubai, Abu Dhabi and Ras Al Khaimah (RAK) are a part of the Federal Judicial system.
+The aforementioned Emirates have an independent judicial system.
+However, each Emirate follows a similar structure as below:

 B. Dubai International Financial Centre (DIFC)

-Apart from the civil courts, the Emirate of Dubai has its own financial free zone that is DIFC which has its own laws and regulations and an independent judiciary to deal with cases arising within DIFC.
+Apart from the civil courts, the Emirate of Dubai has a financial free zone, called the DIFC which has its laws and regulations and an independent judiciary to deal with cases arising within DIFC.
 It is a common law jurisdiction, and all the proceedings and documents are submitted in English.
-The jurisdiction of DIFC Courts is established by virtue of Dubai Law Number 16 of 2011 which empowers the DIFC Courts to entertain local and international cases and resolve commercial disputes, upon mutual consent of the parties.
+The jurisdiction of DIFC Courts is established by virtue of Dubai Law Number 16 of 2011 which empowers the DIFC Courts to entertain local and international cases and resolve commercial disputes, upon the mutual consent of the parties.